vsoch/post-label-container/README.md

 generate (and apply) some labels after the fact.
 This works doing the following:

 1. Define a [Dockerfile](Dockerfile) with something that warrants post-labeling.
 I chose spack compilers.
-2. Use the [GitHub Workflow](.github/workflows/build-deploy.yaml) to build a matrix of containers and apply the label post build.
+2. Use the [GitHub Workflow](.github/workflows/build-deploy.yaml) to build a matrix of containers and apply the label post build for multiple arches, or a [simpler workflow](.github/workflows/simple-build-deploy.yaml) that does the same.

 The workflow uses buildx, but separates arches into separate builds, each with a different container architecture (and tagged appropriately).